 In fiscal 2005, the members of our compensation committee were Messrs.
-Coulter (Chairman) and Sloan and Ms. Scott.
+Coulter (Chairman) and Sloan and Ms. Scott, who resigned from the board effective December 2, 2006.
 Ms. Scott is a former Chairman, former Chief Executive Officer and former Vice-Chairman of J.Crew.
 Mr. Sloan is the President of UV, Inc., which is the general partner of University Village Limited Partnership, the owner and operator of University Village Shopping Center in Seattle, Washington.
 J.Crew has entered into a 10-year lease agreement with University Village Limited Partnership with respect to the lease of 7,400 square feet at the University Village Shopping Center for the operation of one of our retail stores.
 See "Certain Relationships and Related Transactions-University Village Lease."
+Currently, each member of our compensation committee satisfies the independence requirements of the New York Stock Exchange and no compensation committee interlocks exist.

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT AND SELLING STOCKHOLDERS

 Beneficial ownership of shares is determined under the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
 Except as indicated by footnote, and subject to applicable community property laws, we believe that each person identified in the table possesses sole voting and investment power with respect to all shares of common stock held by that person.
-Shares of common stock subject to options currently exercisable or exercisable within 60 days of April 29, 2006 are deemed outstanding for calculating the percentage of outstanding shares of the person holding these options, but are not deemed outstanding for calculating the percentage of any other person.
-The beneficial ownership of shares of our common stock after the offering as set forth below is calculated assuming an aggregate of 18,800,000 shares will be sold in this offering and an aggregate of 11,316,000 shares will be issued in connection with the Conversion and the TPG Subscription.
+Shares of common stock subject to options currently exercisable or exercisable within 60 days of October 28, 2006 are deemed outstanding for calculating the percentage of outstanding shares of the person holding these options, but are not deemed outstanding for calculating the percentage of any other person.
+The beneficial ownership of shares of our common stock after the offering as set forth below is calculated assuming an aggregate of 7,500,000 shares will be sold in this offering.
 In the event that a different number of shares is sold, the beneficial ownership of holders of our common stock may be significantly different from that set forth below.

-The following table sets forth information regarding the beneficial ownership of the shares of our common stock as of April 29, 2006 by stockholders known by us to beneficially own more than five percent of our outstanding common stock.
+The following table sets forth information regarding the beneficial ownership of the shares of our common stock as of October 28, 2006 by stockholders known by us to beneficially own more than five percent of our outstanding common stock.
+Unless otherwise indicated, the address for the stockholders below is J.Crew Group, Inc., 770 Broadway, New York, New York 10003.